 Meals are an entry point for clients to experience IHS, develop relationships with our team and consider accepting help and housing.
-IHS staff provides three meals daily to anyone in need.
-Over the past 10 years, we have served 2,849,999 meals.
-With a growing demand for homeless services, the demand for meals continues to increase each year.
+IHS shelters provide three meals a day.
+Over the past 10 years, we have served nearly 3 million meals!
+With a growing demand for homeless services, meals increase each year.

-IHS’ Hele2Work program offers comprehensive employment services that include job search and placement, resume building workshops, budgeting courses, access to ESL programs, dressing for success, and job skills development through our Urban Agriculture Rooftop Education and Training Center.
-IHS has served a total of 7,719 individuals in the last 10 years.
+IHS’ Hele2Work program offers comprehensive employment services, including job search and placement, resume-building workshops, budgeting courses, ESL programs, dressing for success, and job skills development via New Leaf: Pre-vocational Training Program or Taking Root: Urban Agriculture.

-Hawaii’s shelter system provides safety, short-term stabilization and is a stepping stone toward permanent housing.
-As homelessness and the needs of the community continues to evolve, our shelter system must adapt.
-Over the past 10 years, we have provided safety and short-term stabilization for 17,306 people.
+Hawaii’s shelter system provides safety and short-term stabilization and is a stepping stone toward permanent housing.
+As homelessness and the community’s needs continue to evolve, our shelter system must adapt.
+Over the past 10 years, IHS shelters have provided safety and short-term stabilization for 16,913 people.

 Housing services help those in crisis to transition out of homelessness or stay housed if on the verge of eviction.
-By offering housing assistance options that are tailored to the individual, including those at-risk, recently homeless, chronically homeless, physically vulnerable, and more – we are capable of serving the community at large and continue to move thousands out of homelessness every year.
-In the past 10 years, 19,735 people have been provided subsidized and non-subsidized housing.
+By offering housing assistance tailored to the individual, including those at-risk, recently homeless, chronically homeless, physically vulnerable, and more – we are capable of serving the community at large and may continue to move thousands out of homelessness every year.
+In the past 10 years, 18,511 people have been provided subsidized and unsubsidized housing.

-Partnerships have grown to include H4 urgent Care, the Queens’ Care Collaboration, Hawaii Health and Harm Reduction Center, Kalihi Palama Health Center, Waikiki Health Center and hospital emergency departments.
+Partnerships have grown to include H4 Urgent Care, Queen’s Medical Center, Hawaii Health and Harm Reduction Center, Kalihi-Palama Health Center, Waikiki Health Center, Chinatown JOC, UH John A Burns School of Medicine’s H.O.M.E. project, and hospital emergency departments.

-IHS health services identifies people in need including those staying at shelters.
+IHS health services identify individuals in need, including those staying at shelters.
 We also provide urgent care by H4 to people who come in through outreach, screening for shelter admissions, wound care and medication management.
 We also help people establish primary care provider relationships.